Best project management software

 Platforms: Web, Android, iOS | Project tracking: No | File sharing: Documents, videos and images | Premium version: Yes

-Both Windows and Mac desktops are supported, with mobile apps available on Android and iOS devices; there’s even a version that’s been optimised specifically for the iPad Pro.
+Both Windows and Mac desktops are supported, with mobile apps available on Android and iOS devices; there’s even a version that’s been optimized specifically for the iPad Pro.
 The latter sports a larger canvas and a variety of handy email shortcuts to speed up projects.
 It’s free to download to give it a spin, and can be used on the free tier, although there is a 10MB limit on the size of file attachments.

 A communication-first app for generating project ideas